 Unused SaaS applications

-Almost a fifth of all SaaS tools go unused.
+Almost a quarter of all SaaS tools go unused

-• Maverick spending: Employees purchase tools outside centralized procurement processes.
+• Maverick spending: Employees purchase tools outside of centralized procurement processes.

-• Lack of integration: Tools fail to connect with existing workflows or systems.
+• Lack of integration: Applications fail to connect with existing workflows or systems.

-• Limited adoption: Teams do not fully adopt the software.
+• Limited adoption: Teams do not fully embrace the software or its features.

 Last updated